-Gerda Stevenson is a writer of drama, poetry, prose, and children’s stories.
-Her poetry and prose have been published widely in newspapers, literary magazines and anthologies throughout Britain and abroad.
+Gerda Stevenson is an award-winning writer of drama, poetry, prose, and children"s stories.
+Her poetry and prose have been broadcast on radio and published widely in newspapers, literary magazines, anthologies and in her own poetry collections throughout Britain and abroad.

 She has written extensively for BBC Radio, including her own original drama, and dramatisations of Scottish classic novels.

 She is the recipient of writing bursaries from the Scottish Arts Council and Creative Scotland.